Filter strip: Prairie filter strip

 Prairie filter strips function in the same manner as vegetative filter strips, however they are populated with local prairie grasses.
 The use of prairie grass has some benefits, especially increased biodiversity, as opposed to vegetative filter strips, and their multilayered root systems and strong stems make them better suited for adverse weather.

 Forested riparian buffer

-Like prairie filter strips, forested riparian buffers are filter strips that are not planted, but rather, are populated by indigenous trees and other flora.
-They are better able to support local terrestrial fauna.
-As opposed to undisturbed land, riparian buffers support a significantly greater number of avian and arthropod species.
-However, they are not able to support as large of a number of species as undisturbed land.

-Wind buffer

-Wind buffers (also referred to as windbreaks) are rows of planted trees or shrubs which are used to prevent soil erosion in fields.
-Additionally, they may be used to prevent the drifting of snow onto roadways and can reduce noise along highways.
+Forested riparian buffers are filter strips that consist of planted and/or remnant indigenous trees and other flora, as opposed to consisting only of grasses and/or legumes like vegetative and prairie filter strips.
+Whilst prairie filter strips and vegetative filter strips may not necessarily run alongside a stream, forested riparian buffers are situated specifically alongside the banks of a stream.
+Forested riparian buffers support a higher abundance of terrestrial fauna in comparison to undisturbed land, largely due to their increased abundance of edge-preferring species (as riparian buffers are edge habitats).